MagicPhase/Backwards-DIY-Backplane/README.md

 The Allen Bradley SBCs use a proprietary implementation of the PCI/ISA SBC slot.
 The universal nature of this backplane requires special consideration for these differences.
 One important aspect is the need to inject 3.3V CPU power through 8 of the lower pins that are reserved for PCI functions as well as ground and reset in the PISA spec!
 These power pins are left floating under normal conditions.
 Also, the reset line for Allen Bradley SBCs is commonly a VCC power pin on the PISA spec.

-JP1 (reset function) should be in position 2 (right).
+JP1 (reset function) should be in position 2 (right 2-3).
 Please continue reading for information about JP1, JP2, JP3, and JP4 as it pertains to proper operations for Allen Bradley SBCs.
 Also, refer to the [PCB Layout](https://github.com/MagicPhase/Backwards-DIY-Backplane?tab=readme-ov-file#pcb-layout).

 # Usage with ISA SBCs